Wilfrid Scawen Blunt: Personal life

 Wilfrid and Lady Anne's only child to reach maturity was Judith Blunt-Lytton, 16th Baroness Wentworth, later known as Lady Wentworth.
-As an adult, she was married in Cairo, but moved permanently to the Crabbet Park Estate in 1904.
+She was married in Cairo when she was an adult, but in 1904 she relocated permanently to the Crabbet Park Estate.

 Wilfrid had mistresses, including long-term relations with a courtesan, Catherine "Skittles" Walters, and a Pre-Raphaelite beauty, Jane Morris, the wife of his friend William Morris.
+He seduced and impregnated his cousin Mary Wyndham, having previously been the lover of her mother.
 Eventually he moved another mistress, Dorothy Carleton, into his home.
 This triggered Lady Anne's legal separation from him in 1906.
 At the time, Lady Anne signed a Deed of Partition drawn up by Wilfrid, under terms unfavourable to Lady Anne, whereby she kept the Crabbet Park property, where their daughter Judith lived, and half the horses, while Blunt took Caxtons Farm, also known as Newbuildings, and the rest of the stock.
 Always struggling with financial concerns and chemical dependency issues, Wilfrid sold off numerous horses to pay debts and constantly attempted to obtain additional assets.
 Lady Anne left the management of her properties to Judith and spent many months of each year in Egypt at the Sheykh Obeyd estate, moving there permanently in 1915.

 Due primarily to Wilfrid's manœuvring to disinherit Judith and obtain the entire Crabbet property for himself, Judith and her mother were estranged at the time of Lady Anne's death in 1917.
 As a result, Lady Anne's share of the Crabbet Stud passed to Judith's daughters, under the oversight of an independent trustee.
 Blunt filed a lawsuit soon afterwards.
 Ownership of the Arabian horses went back and forth between the estates of father and daughter in subsequent years.
 Blunt sold more horses to pay off debts and shot at least four in an attempt to spite his daughter, an action which led to intervention of the trustee of the estate with a court injunction to prevent him from further "dissipating the assets" of the estate.
 The suit was settled in favour of the granddaughters in 1920 and Judith bought their share from the trustee, combining it with her own and reuniting the stud.
 Father and daughter briefly were reconciled shortly before Wilfrid Scawen Blunt's death in 1922, but his promise to rewrite his will to restore Judith's inheritance was not kept.

-Blunt was a friend of Winston Churchill, aiding him in a 1906 biography of his father, Lord Randolph Churchill, Blunt having befriended him years earlier in 1883 at a chess tournament.
+Blunt was a friend of Winston Churchill, aiding him in a 1906 biography of his father, Lord Randolph Churchill.
+Blunt had befriended him in 1883 at a chess tournament.